drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_18.md

     * Un-Equip the Iron Shield
     * Cast Outside
   * Once outside die to the damage tiles.
-  * Fight the dragon twice.
-Don't heal before casting radiant in the cave, and mash your 6 hits out.
   * After Dragon fight 9 replenish keys back at the castle.
   * _Exp Given 1900 -> 11850 Total_